 Skills for Impact - Turning Conflicts into Collaboration

-Skills for Impact Program, Elective module, MPA Year 1 Students
+Skills for Impact Program, Elective module, MPA Year 1 and Year 2 Students

 Conflicts are unavoidable aspects of social life, inherent in all human relations.
 We respond to a conflicts with strong emotions, perceive it as a threat, but it can be turned into an opportunity for individuals and communities.